 Split into two bowls and add a few drops of your chosen food colouring, keep in same bowl if making two layers of the same colour.

 Pour half the batch into a spring form cake tin, I lined the bottom of mine with greaseproof paper to stop it from sticking.

-Bake for about 10-15 mins or until you can press the top without it leaving a hole.
+Bake for about 10-15 mins or until you can stick a knife in and it comes out clean.

 Leave to cool on a rack while you bake the others.

 Whisk the dairy-free spread and the Trex together until combined.
 Start adding icing sugar, I haven’t given a measurement as I think it’s better to try it as you go until you reach your desired sweetness.
 Add a few drops of lemon essence.